-Medications EDC 49423
+Medications EC 49423

-A school nurse or a trained school employee will administer prescribed medication during school hours only upon written request of both the physician and the parent or guardian.
-Students may also self-administer prescription asthma inhalers.
-Parents/Guardians who want one of the above services must complete a Physician's Recommendation for Medication form at the school or Rialto USD health service website under the family tab (http://kec.rialto.k12.ca.us).
+A school nurse or a trained school employee will administer prescribed medication during school sponsored events only upon written request of both the physician and the parent or guardian.
+Students may also self-administer prescription asthma inhalers with doctor's approval.
+Parents/Guardians who want one of the above services must complete a Physician's Recommendation for Medication form at the school.
 The student's physician must also complete and sign the form.
 This form must be renewed annually and a new form must be submitted if the medication is changed.
 Medication must be brought to school in the original prescription container.
 The medication is then placed in a locked cabinet in the Health Office.